bentleylewis/bentleylewis/README.md

 👋 Hi, I'm Bentley — a Computer Science student at Oklahoma State University.

-💻 Currently exploring front-end development with JavaScript, React, and AWS.
+💻 Currently exploring front-end development with JavaScript and React.

-🚀 Interning as a Software Engineer at Flint Hills Resources (Summer 2025).
+🚀 I recently interned as a Software Engineer at Flint Hills Resources (Summer 2025).

 📚 Constantly learning, coding, and sharing my journey.